alyssarosenzweig/libsigpad/protocol.md

-# Reverse engineered protocol for reference
+% Reverse engineered protocol for Topaz signature pads

 ## Overview

 The Topaz signature pads used a packet-based protocol, sent over various interfaces depending on the model.
 Possible interfaces include raw USB HID messages, RS-232, serial-over-USB, and other wireless interfaces. `libsigpad` and the accompanying kernel driver implement only USB HID for the time being.

 Each packet begins with a command identifier and is followed by a set of big-endian parameters.

 ## Packet reference